 Don’t worry about costs, either.
 Lenders won’t charge you for a pre-approval.
 They hope that you’ll come back to them when it’s time to actually take out your mortgage loan.
 But you are under no obligation to work with a particular lender, even if you’ve received a pre-approval letter from them.
 You can still shop around for the lender that will provide you with the best interest rates and charge the lowest closing costs.

 A Few Weeks Out: Interview Real Estate Agents

-There’s no reason not work with a real estate agent if you are a buyer; you won’t pay a cent for your agent’s services.
+There’s no reason not to work with a real estate agent if you are a buyer; you won’t pay a cent for your agent’s services.
 When you buy a home, your agent is paid by the sellers, who use the proceeds from their home’s sale to cover your agent’s fees.
 So you basically get your agent for free.

 You still want to work with the right agent, though, so speak to several before signing a contract.
-Ask potential agents how long they’ve been in the business, how many buyers they’ve worked with in the last year, if they know the housing market in the neighborhoods you are targeting and whether they routinely negotiate down the final prices that their buyers pay for a new home.
+Ask potential agents how long they’ve been in the business, how many buyers they’ve worked with in the last year, if they know the housing market in the neighborhoods you are targeting, and whether they routinely negotiate down the final prices that their buyers pay for a new home.

 Once you find an agent you like, sign that contract and get ready for the fun part: touring homes.